oddluck/limnoria-plugins/README.md

 2. Configure config.php to point to your TriviaTime database in the plugin/TriviaTime/Storage/db folder

 ## How to update
+1. Stop the game, if it is currently in progress.
+2. Unload TriviaTime
-Simply replace all files in the plugins/TriviaTime directory.
+3. Move files into plugins/TriviaTime directory.
 Do not delete any files in TriviaTime/storage (aside from samplequestions, if you wish).
-If there were any changes to the database or config, they should be updated automatically.
+4. If there were any changes to the database or config, they should be updated automatically.
 Otherwise, further instructions for updating that version will appear here.
+5. Load TriviaTime
+6. If everything went smoothly, you have now sucessfully updated the plugin to the latest version.

 ## Important - Setting up permissions for sqlite (website)
 If you do not plan on using the webpage you can ignore this.